 Wondering how to find the secret Sea Cliff Bridge Lookout near Wollongong on the Grand Pacific Drive?
 The second most photographed bridge in NSW (after Sydney Harbour Bridge) is the Sea Cliff Bridge on the NSW South Coast.
 Opened in 2005 it was named after an 11 year old school girl in a naming competition.

-The 665m bridge has seen thousands of people walk across it to admire it’s beauty and can be seen from the Stanwell Tops lookout point.
+The 665m bridge has seen thousands of people walk across it to admire it’s beauty and can be seen from the Stanwell Tops lookout point in the Illawarra Region.